Bachelor of Science

 Semester 8

-Students are expected to complete the Writing Requirement while in the process of taking the courses below.
-Students are also expected to complete the General Education International (GE-N) and Diversity (GE-D) requirements concurrently with another General Education requirement (typically, GE-C, H, or S).
+Students are expected to complete the Writing, Civic Literacy, summer enrollment, and Quest requirements while in the process of taking the courses below.
+Students are also expected to complete the General Education International (GE-N) requirements concurrently with another General Education requirement (typically, GE-C, H, or S) as part of the CLAS Basic Distribution requirements.
+One of the two general education mathematics courses must be a pure math course.

 MAC 2312, MAC 2313, PHY 2049, PHY 2049L, PHY 2054, and PHY 2054L may count towards 3000 level or above electives outside of the major if taken.